athaser/stackoverflow_api_python_flask_wrapper_with_keycloak/README.md

 and for 2 days (1st July 2022-3rd July 2022) as an example.
 4. There is just one test in api_test_2.py because of throttle violation in StackOverflow api in case there are 2 requests in the same time.
 The test passes
 5. All the functions were tested

+KEYCLOAK:

+There are also different endpoints with KEYCLOAK configuration

+1. /token           accepts the token with OAUTH2 mechanism
+2. /login           login form that after succesfull login shows the user info and offers options for logout or see the payload
+3. /login_payload   login form that allows the user to see the payload after succesful login
+4. /logout          kills the session and logs out the user
+5. Test credentials (username: testuser, password: changeit)